yuchao1995/yuchao1995.github.io/index.md

 ---
 ## Bio

+- **Looking for PhD opportunities** for Fall 2024!
+Interested in motor control, causal mechanisms, pathophysiology, TMS, neuroimaging.
+Would love to connect!
 - I'm currently a **Doctor of Physical Therapy candidate** (graduating Jan 2024) at the [MGH Institute](https://www.mghihp.edu).
 While here, I have been a research assistant working with Dr. Teresa Jacobson Kimberley on various TMS and fMRI projects on focal dystonia and E-field modeling.
 - Previously, I worked full-time as a **research specialist** at [Penn Medicine](https://www.med.upenn.edu/lcns/) studying aphasia recovery and TMS in stroke and Alzheimer's disease.
 My supervisors were Drs.
 H. Branch Coslett and Roy H. Hamilton.
 - Before that, I graduated *summa cum laude* with a **B.A. in Cognitive Science** from [Haverford College](https://www.haverford.edu/).
 This is also where my science journey started.